mostlybadfly/picoso/README.md

 Click on the flavor buttons to sort.

 TODO:
-- Dynamically change button color based on state
+- Add a Clear button
-- Giving it some style
+- Add more chiles!